day8/re-frame-debux/README.md

 ## Credit

-[debux](https://github.com/philoskim/debux) is a useful and novel library for debugging Clojure and ClojureScript.
+[debux](https://github.com/philoskim/debux) is a useful and novel library for tracing Clojure and ClojureScript code, form by form.

-This library, **re-frame-debux**, is a fork of **debux**, that repurposes it for tracing, form-by-form the ClojureScipt code in re-frame event handlers, for later inspection within [re-frame-10x](https://github.com/Day8/re-frame-10x).
+This library, **re-frame-debux**, is a fork of **debux**, that repurposes it for tracing the ClojureScipt code in re-frame event handlers, for later inspection within [re-frame-10x](https://github.com/Day8/re-frame-10x).

-This fork contains a few substantial extension/modifications to debux and, longer term, we would like to investigate merging them back into mainline Debux, but the changes we needed to make required quite deep surgery, so in the interests of time, and getting a proof of concept out the door, we started off with a fork.
+This fork contains a few substantial extension/modifications to debux and, longer term, we would like to investigate merging them back into mainline debux, but the changes we needed to make required quite deep surgery, so in the interests of time, and getting a proof of concept out the door, we started off with a fork.

 ## Status

 Already useful!!
-But this library is still a work in progress and there'll likely be little annoyances and bugs, perhaps even big ones.
+But it is still a work in progress and there'll likely be little annoyances and bugs, perhaps even big ones.

-If you run into any issues, please open an issue and we can try and help.
+As always, if you run into any issues, please open an issue and we can try and help.
+We are also looking for colaborators on this interesting project.
+There's so much potential.

 ## Prerequisites